Role of Steering Inequality In Quantum Key Distribution Protocol: Characterizing arbitrary two qubit states based on

-For our purpose we consider an usual bipartite entanglement assisted QKD protocol(subsec.\ref{qkd}) such that $\rho$ shared between Alice and Bob is a two qubit state($d 2$).
-In this protocol each of the parties perform local measurements on their respective subsystems choosing randomly from a collection of three MUBs, i.e., Alice(Bob) chooses from $\mathfrak{C}_{A(B)} \{\mathfrak{B}_{A(B)}^{(\beta)}\}_{\beta=1}^{3}$ where $\mathfrak{B}_{A(B)}^{(\beta)}$ are given by Eq.(\ref{basis1}) for $d 2.$ As discussed in subsec.\ref{qkd}, after making measurements, the parties reconcile their measurement bases publicly.
+For our purpose we consider the usual bipartite entanglement assisted QKD protocol(subsec.\ref{qkd}) such that $\rho$ shared between Alice and Bob is a two- qubit state($d 2$).
+At this junction, one may note that excepting the dimensionality($2$ in this case), none of Alice and Bob has any other information about $\rho.$ In this protocol, each of the parties performs local measurements on their respective subsystems.
+Alice chooses randomly from a collection of three projective measurements in arbitrary directions $\mathfrak{C}_{A} \{\mathfrak{B}_{A}^{(\beta)}\}_{\beta=1}^{3}.$ Bob chooses randomly from a collection of three mutually unbiased bases(MUBs\cite{mub1}): $\mathfrak{C}_{B} \{\mathfrak{B}_{B}^{(\beta)}\}_{\beta=1}^{3}.$ $\mathfrak{B}_{A(B)}^{(\beta)}$ are given by Eq.(\ref{basis1}) for $d 2.$ Bases of Bob being mutually unbiased\cite{mub1}, $\langle \phi_i^{\beta}|\phi_{i^{'}}^{\beta^{'}}\rangle \frac{1}{\sqrt{2}}$ where $i,i^{'} \{0,1\}$ and $\beta \beta^{'}.$ Alice cannot use MUBs as this will make her measurements characterized.
+After making measurements, the parties reconcile their measurement bases publicly.
 Now with $x,y$ denoting measurements and $a,b$ denoting outcomes of Alice and Bob respectively, the correlation statistics $P(a,b|x,y),$ corresponding to a fraction of raw data(measurement outcomes) is used for checking $F_3$ steerability of $\rho$ via the violation of CJWR inequality for three settings(Eq.\ref{mon2i}).
-As already pointed out in sec.\ref{intro}, consideration of CJWR inequality for our purpose basically relies on two reasons.
-Firstly, Eq.(\ref{mon2i}) is a Bell type inequality(expressed as a linear combination of correlators).
-So its violation can be considered as a necessary condition for security in QKD protocol involving $\rho$ owing to the fact that Bell inequality's violation is necessary for the same\cite{eck4,eck5,eck13}.
-Secondly CJWR inequality is framed as a bipartite steering inequality under the assumption that both the parties sharing $\rho$ preform characterized(quantum) measurements.
-Such an assumption suits our QKD protocol where each party performs characterized measurements.
-Precisely speaking, both Alice and Bob perform projective measurements in arbitrary directions: $\vec{u}_i.\vec{\sigma}$ and $\vec{v}_i.\vec{\sigma}\,(i 1,2,3)$ respectively. $\forall i,\,\vec{u}_i$ and $\vec{v}_i$ represent bloch vectors of measurement basis with Alice and Bob respectively.
+Both Alice and Bob perform projective measurements in arbitrary directions: $\vec{u}_i.\vec{\sigma}$ and $\vec{v}_i.\vec{\sigma}\,(i 1,2,3)$ respectively. $\forall i,\,\vec{u}_i$ and $\vec{v}_i$ represent bloch vectors of measurement basis with Alice and Bob respectively.
 Each party choosing from a collection of three bases implies that each of them can choose to perform projective measurement in any one of three arbitrary directions: $\vec{u}_1,\vec{u}_2,\vec{u}_3$ for Alice and $\vec{v}_1,\vec{v}_2,\vec{v}_3$ for Bob.
+While $\vec{u}_1,\vec{u}_2,\vec{u}_3$ are only unit vectors, $\vec{v}_1,\vec{v}_2,\vec{v}_3$ are orthonormal vectors so that Bob's measurements are mutually unbiased qubit measurements.
 Having specified the measurement scenario, we next approach to optimize the QBER($Q$) for our scenario. \\